Energy Transport Velocity in Photonic Time Crystals

 To connect this instantaneous decomposition to the band picture, we now cycle-average over one modulation period.
 Cycle-averaging Eq.~\eqref{eq:Zdot-general} yields \(\avgT{\dot Z}=\avgT{v_{\rm flux}}+\avgT{v_{\rm mod}}\).
 For a spectrally narrow wavepacket on a passband, the cycle-averaged centroid drift is governed by the bounded transport part together with the modulation-driven drift~\cite{SM}.
 Figure~\ref{fig:Fig2} makes the key point transparent: as the momentum approaches a gap edge, the mode becomes increasingly standing-wave-like so that \(\avgT{v_{\rm flux}}\to0\), yet the geometrical group velocity \(v_g=d\omega/dk\) grows sharply.
 The resolution is that the steepening of \(v_g\) is carried by the modulation term: \(\avgT{v_{\rm flux}}+\avgT{v_{\rm mod}}\) tracks \(v_g\), whereas \(\avgT{v_{\rm flux}}\) alone remains bounded and vanishes at the edge.
 In other words, superluminal-looking group velocities or peak advances in a PTC are naturally interpreted as modulation-driven reweighting (distributed parametric pumping), not superluminal energy transport.

 \emph{Discussion.—} A PTC is not a passive medium: the modulation acts as a distributed pump that continually trades energy with the field.
+This distinction is closely related to the standard lesson from fast-light phenomena in stationary dispersive media: an anomalous group velocity is not, by itself, a transport velocity.
+In both cases, superluminal-looking \(d\omega/dk\) must be separated from energy flow and does not imply a violation of causality.
+The origin of the anomaly, however, is different.
+Conventional fast-light effects arise from frequency-dependent dispersion in time-invariant media~\cite{garrett1970propagation, milonni2004fast,boyd2009controlling}, often accompanied by absorption or gain~\cite{wang2000gain,stenner2003speed}, whereas here the anomaly occurs in a time-periodically driven Floquet medium.
+Thus the PTC case should be viewed as a driven Floquet version of the group-velocity/transport- velocity distinction, rather than as ordinary fast light in a stationary dispersive medium.
 In this setting, ``fast'' features in the Floquet band diagram often tell us less about how energy \emph{flows} than about how the drive \emph{reweights} the energy distribution between electric and magnetic sectors.
 Near a momentum-gap edge, the apparent divergence of the geometrical slope $d\omega/dk$ is carried by a modulation-induced \emph{geometric drift}: in a narrowband wavepacket the drive couples to a gauge-invariant mismatch between the electric and magnetic $k$-space phase connections (equivalently, an electric--magnetic centroid offset), shifting the center of energy even as the mode becomes standing-wave-like and the net flux collapses.
 Consistently, on any stable passband the exact velocity-product law $ v_g v_E=\langle(\mu\varepsilon(t))^{-1}\rangle_T=\langle v_{\mathrm{ph}}^2\rangle_T $ pins the product of the group velocity and the cycle-averaged energy-transport velocity to a $k$-independent constant, so that the divergence of $v_g$ as $k\to k_c$ is necessarily compensated by $v_E\to 0$.
-This yields a practical reading rule for PTC band structures: steep dispersion primarily flags regimes dominated by pump-assisted reweighting, whereas transport is diagnosed by the Maxwell flux metric.
-In short, a PTC can move the \emph{center of energy} without transporting energy, and the flux metric---together with the conserved product law---tells the difference.
+The same transport collapse can be viewed in an equivalent Riemann-field representation~\cite{SM}.
+Defining the Riemann-field vector \(\boldsymbol{\Phi}=\varepsilon^{1/4} \big(\sqrt{\varepsilon}\,E+\sqrt{\mu}\,H, -\sqrt{\varepsilon}\,E+\sqrt{\mu}\,H\big)^{T}\), the Maxwell equations become